jlevers/selling-partner-api/docs/Api/FbaOutboundV20200701Api.md

 Returns the number of items with the sellerSKU you specify that can have orders fulfilled using the specified feature.
 Note that if the sellerSKU isn't eligible, the response will contain an empty skuInfo object.
+The parameters for this operation may contain special characters that require URL encoding.
+To avoid errors with SKUs when encoding URLs, refer to [URL Encoding](https://developer-docs.amazon.com/sp-api/docs/url-encoding).

 **Usage Plan:**